esketch-ai/Cypress_Carbon_Grid/README.md

 - **Styling:** Tailwind CSS
 - **Containerization:** Docker, Docker Compose

+## Running on Replit

+This project can be run directly on Replit.

+1.  **Import from GitHub:** Create a new Replit workspace by importing this repository directly from GitHub.
+2.  **Click "Run":** Once the workspace is loaded, click the "Run" button.
+Replit will automatically install Docker and use `docker-compose` to build and start the application.
+3.  **Set up the database:** When the application is running, open a new shell tab and run the following command to set up the database:

+    ```bash
+    docker-compose exec app ./bin/rails db:create db:migrate
+    ```

+    The application will be available at the URL provided by Replit.

 ## Getting Started

 This project is configured to run in a Docker container, which simplifies setup and ensures a consistent development environment.